thoughtbot/factory_bot/GETTING_STARTED.md

 After calling `FactoryGirl.lint`, you'll likely want to clear out the database, as records will most likely be created.
-The provided example above uses the database_cleaner gem to clear out the database; be sure to add the gem to your Gemfile under the appropriate groups.
+The provided example above loops through the defined factories registry, gets the factory's model through `.build_class` and deletes all records using a `.delete_all` method.
+This is an ActiveRecord API, be sure to use your ORM's API.

 You can lint factories selectively by passing only factories you want linted: